Code-Institute-Submissions/LuciusVH-encheres-exclusives_N/static/docs/features.md

   - **Security**

-    A user cannot access, edit or delete another user's profile, even if they may have the other user's ID.
-I have chosen to use MongoDB automatically set ID instead of username to increase security.
-It's obviously much harder to find than a simple username.
-Furthermore, each accessing/editing/deleting function verifies first that the user is logged-in (otherwise returning them to the <u>Login page</u>) and then that the logged-in user matches with the profile's ID they are trying to perform an action on.
+    A user cannot access, edit or delete another user's profile.
+These functions are linked to the user logged-in via `session`.

   - **Passport instructions**